QuIP and Causal Map Training

 SWIDN Consultants Working Group

-Following on from some great discussions in our November meet up- This meet-up is for independent consultants/freelancers who are SWIDN members to discuss areas of common interest.
-Join us online for this informal lunchtime event.
-Independent consultants who are not SWIDN members yet are welcome to come along to find out more about what SWIDN…
+Join us for this meet-up aimed at independent consultants/freelancers who are SWIDN members to discuss areas of common interest.
+Come along to this online, informal lunchtime event and chat with other international development practitioners.
+Independent consultants who are not SWIDN members yet are welcome to come along to find out more about what SWIDN can…